adam-maj/deep-learning/README.md

 Embeddings show us how the relationships between concepts can be represented in a highly condensed format.

-Later models like [CLIP](/05-image-generation/04-clip/02-clip.ipynb) based on the [Transformer](/04-transformers/07-vision-transformer/02-vision-transformer.ipynb) architecture have led to complex embedding spaces mapping understandings of concepts across modalities to a single representation space, enabling multi-modal models like [DALL E 2](/05-image-generation/05-dall-e/02-dall-e-2.pdf).
+Later models like [CLIP](/05-image-generation/04-clip/02-clip.ipynb) based on the [Transformer](/04-transformers/07-vision-transformer/02-vision-transformer.ipynb) architecture have led to complex embedding spaces mapping understandings of concepts across modalities to a single representation space, enabling multi-modal models like [DALL·E 2](/05-image-generation/05-dall-e/02-dall-e-2.pdf).

 <br />